 CODE CATEGORY QUANTITY DIRECTIONS 1 cup Vegetables and 2 tbsp water Place in a microwavable bowl or casserole.
 Add amount of water according to the quantity.
 Cover with vented plastic wrap.
-1 FRESH 2 cups Vegetables and 1/4 cup of water Let stand 5 minutes. , i VEGETABLE 3 cups Vegetables and 1/3 cup of water 4 cups Vegetables and 1/2 cup of water 1 cup Place in a microwavable bowl or casserole.
-2 FROZEN 2 2 cups Cover with vented plastic wrap.
-Let stand 5 minutes.
+1 FRESH 2 cups Vegetables and 1/4 cup of water Let stand 5 minutes.
+VEGETABLE 3 cups Vegetables and 1/3 cup of water 4 cups Vegetables and 1/2 cup of water 1 cup Place in a microwavable bowl or casserole.
+2 FROZEN 2 cups Cover with vented plastic wrap.
 VEGETABLE 3 cups Let stand 5 minutes.
-4 cups 3 RICE 1 cup of Long grain rice and 2 1 /4 cup of water In large microwavable casserole, combine water, rice, margarine and salt.
+4 cups 3 BICE 1 cup of Long grain rice and 2 1 /4 cup of water In large microwavable casserole, combine water, rice, margarine and salt.
 Cover with microwavable lid or vented plastic wrap.
-0 11102 2 cups of Long grain rice and 4 1 /4 cup of water After cooking, let stand covered for 5 minutes.
-1 cup Place in a microwavable bowl or casserole.
-4 CASSEROLE 2 cups Cover with vented plastic wrap.
-CHOOLITOLL 3 cups 4 cups
+2 cups of Long grain rice and 4 1 /4 cup of water After cooking, let stand covered for 5 minutes.
+4 CASSEROLE 1 cup Place in a microwavable bowl or casserole.
+4 2 cups Cover with vented plastic wrap.
+UNUULIULL 3 cups 4 cups automatically.
+When the cook time is over, you will hear four beeps and End will display.